What is a proctectomy?

 6 inches of your large intestine are your rectum and anal area.
 Proctectomy may remove

-all or part of the rectum and may include the anal opening in some cases.
+all or part of the rectum.
+In some cases it may include the anal opening.

 The most common reason for proctectomy is rectal cancer.
 After you are diagnosed with